MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 > [!div class="mx-imgBorder"]
 > ![](media/segmentation-conceptual.png "System and custom relationships created during configuration")

-The preceding example data graph reflects system and custom relationships created during configuration.
+The preceding example graph reflects system and custom relationships created during configuration.
 The data graph helps dictate the sequence by which segmentation filter criteria are defined within the **Segment Editor** page.
 -->

 The following two sections cover segment creation followed by segment exploration.